robowhois/robowhois-php/README.md

-Some tests require internet connection (to test against a real API response), so they are disabled by default; to run them add a `.token` file under the `test` directory containing your Robowhois API key and run
+Some tests require internet connection (to test against a real API response), so they are disabled by default; to run them add a `.token` file under the `test` directory containing your RoboWhois API key and run

     phpunit test/